GDPR Policy

 - Provide you with reference documents from official channels to support advice

-- Endeavour to explain GDPR changes in plain English and not use jargon
+- Endeavour to explain GDPR Policy changes in plain English and not use jargon

 - Provide our clients with GDPR guidance information in a positive light